Akula-Jyoshnavi/SRS-BadSmell-Detection/README.md

 2.Run the Python script:

-python abbreviation_checker.py
+python abbreviation_inconsistency.ipynb

 ## 5. To run subjective terms script
-To run subjective terms script you need gemini api key get it from :  https://aistudio.google.com/app/apikey
+To run subjective terms script first get gemini api key get it from :  https://aistudio.google.com/app/apikey

+and then run the each cell of SubjectiveTermsRewriter.ipynb script sequentially.